acelyanoguz/acelyanoguz/README.md

-### Hi there 👋, Acelya Oguz
+### Hi there 👋,
-#### Software Development & Computer Engineering
 ![Software Development & Computer Engineering](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I'm a engineer who likes to develop software.
+I'm an engineer who likes to develop software.

 As someone who has devoted her student years to this work, I am working to become an expert in Software Developer.
 My motto is "Start to learn, repeat to specialize".